-It is dangerous, however, to assume that a student can or should pick up where he left off.
-In my experience, in the absence of 6-8 weeks of phonics revision and application, some students (in particular, those with specific learning difficulties related to memory deficits) have slipped back in their level of performance by up to a full term.
+It is dangerous to assume that a student can or should pick up where he left off.
+In my experience, in the absence of 6-8 weeks of phonics revision and application, some students (in particular, those with specific learning difficulties related to memory deficits) may have slipped back in their level of performance by up to a full term.
 In contrast, other students, who have been revising and/or applying their phonics knowledge and skills over the holidays, may now be performing at a higher level than before.

 This ‘summer effect’ is particularly pronounced with disadvantaged primary students, who have been found to lose 1.5 years of reading skills over the summer months (Cooper et al. 1996).
 You don’t want to start off the year with a frustrated or bored student.
 How can you know where you should start teaching phonics?
 By assessing current phonic skills using our phonics assessment resources!

 Decoding (reading) and encoding (writing) require a number of phonics-related skills and each of the following should be assessed:

 To assess letter-sound correspondences, use a checklist drawn from your literacy program.
 Here are your phonics assessments for Phonics Hero.

 To assess phoneme/sound knowledge, show the student the prompt sheet.
 Point to a letter(s), for example, ‘s’ and ask ‘When you see this, what sound does your mouth make?’
 Record accuracy with a ‘y’ or ‘n’.
 Where multiple responses are expected (e.g. ‘c’ as /k/ and /s/) note those known.
 This must be an individual assessment.